No project description provided

 An ACA-Py instance puts together an OpenAPI-documented REST interface based on the protocols that are loaded.
 This is used by a controller application (written in any language) to manage the behaviour of the agent.
 The controller can initiate actions (e.g. issuing a credential) and can respond to agent events (e.g. sending a presentation request after a connection is accepted).
 Agent events are delivered to the controller as webhooks to a configured URL.

 Technical note: the administrative API exposed by the agent for the controller to use must be protected with an API key (using the --admin-api-key command line arg) or deliberately left unsecured using the --admin-insecure-mode command line arg.
 The latter should not be used other than in development if the API is not otherwise secured.

 The initial implementation of ACA-Py was developed by the Government of British Columbia’s Digital Trust Team in Canada.
-To learn more about what’s happening with decentralized identity and digital trust in British Columbia, a new website will be launching in March 2021 and the link will be made available here.
+To learn more about what’s happening with decentralized identity and digital trust in British Columbia, a new website will be launching and the link will be made available here.